Fiduciary Financial Advisor in Lancaster, CA

 1. Good Faith

-Fiduciaries have an obligation to act in "good faith," which means they engage with their clients or beneficiaries with integrity, with sincerity, and without any intention to mislead or damage the interests of their beneficiaries.
-They must always act honestly and with the best interests of the clients at the forefront.
+Fiduciaries are mandated to act in "good faith," which means they engage with their clients or beneficiaries truthfully, with genuine intention, and without any design to deceive or harm the interests of their beneficiaries.
+They must continually act with integrity and with the best interests of the clients at the forefront.

 2. Duty of Loyalty

-Fiduciaries owe a "duty of loyalty" to the client, which means they must prioritize the beneficiary's interests over their own.
-They should eschew any conflicts of interest that might impair their ability to act exclusively in the client's best interests.
-Any conflicts of interest must be disclosed to the client and the advisor must still act with the client/beneficiary's interest above their own.
+Fiduciaries owe a "duty of loyalty" to the beneficiary, which means they must prioritize the beneficiary's interests ahead of their own.
+They ought to eschew any conflicts of interest that might impair their capacity to act exclusively in the client's best interests.
+Every conflicts of interest need to be made known to the client or beneficiary and the advisor must still act with the beneficiary's interest above their own.

 3. Duty of Care

-Fiduciaries have a "duty of care" to exercise the standard of care, skill, and diligence that a judicious person would apply in the same or similar situations.
-They must make well-informed and thoughtful decisions when overseeing assets or making decisions on behalf of their client.
-This duty ensures that they strive to protect and increase the assets under their care while mitigating risks.
+Fiduciaries have a "duty of care" to employ the level of care, skill, and diligence that a prudent person would apply in the same or similar situations.
+They must make informed and considered decisions when overseeing assets or making decisions on behalf of their client or beneficiary.
+This duty confirms that they do their best to safeguard and grow the assets within their care while mitigating risks.

 Fiduciary Financial Advisor in Lancaster, CA | Retirement Consultant | Small Business Financial Advisor | Wealth management near me